una/personal-goals/happy-moments/happy-moments.md

 08/06/2015
 ---
 Today Brittany and I exchanged flowers at lunch from Whole Foods!
 Now I have beautiful lilies at my desk and they smell amazing!

+08/07/2015
+---
+I got cocktails at the Townsend tonight with a some great developers and the drinks & ambiance was SO.
+GOOD.
+I got a Gin Fizz & Bottom Buzzer (drink w/Chartreuse) YUMM.

+08/08/2015
+---
+I got an email from the organizer of DotCSS today inviting me to come speak on their *beautiful* stage in Paris!
+In Montmartre!
+Freakingg outttt.